clMathLibraries/clSPARSE/README.md

 Pre-built binaries **not yet** available on our releases page **coming soon**

 # clSPARSE
 an OpenCL&copy; library implementing Sparse linear algebra.
-This project started as a collaboration between [AMD Inc.](http://www.amd.com/) and [Vratis Ltd.](http://www.vratis.com/).
+This project is a result of a collaboration between [AMD Inc.](http://www.amd.com/) and [Vratis Ltd.](http://www.vratis.com/).
 In opening the source to the public, we invite all interested parties to [contribute](CONTRIBUTING.md) to the source.